BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2023-12-14-mechanismsiconicity.md

 The diagram at the top of this post is inspired by Figure 1 in Jarkko's paper, and is supposed to illustrate the different mechanisms for iconicity in spoken language (Jarkko's diagram is for FinSL).
 With iconic words in spoken languages, and particularly ideophones, we have iconicity in:
 * The **auditory modality**; acoustic iconicity
-* The **visual modality**; from the articulatory gestures involved (e.g. consider the iconicity of bilabials in words like _bulbous_, _bumpy_ and _burst_, it's at least equally about the actions of the lips as it is the sound itself) + accompanying manual gestures (there is a very strong link between ideophones and manual gestures, e.g. Dingemanse 2013; Dingemanse & Akita 2017)
+* The **visual modality**; from the articulatory gestures involved (e.g. consider the iconicity of bilabials in words like _bulbous_, _bumpy_ and _burst_, it's at least equally about the actions of the lips as it is the sound itself) + accompanying manual gestures (there is a very strong link between ideophones and manual gestures, e.g. Kita 1997; Dingemanse 2013; Dingemanse & Akita 2017)
 * **Proprioception**; from the articulatory gestures involved, from the perspective of the producer.
 For example, one Japanese study showed that English speakers were better able to guess the meanings of Japanese ideophones when they pronounced the ideophones themselves as opposed to when they only heard them (Oda 2000).

 According to Emmorey et al. (2009), the proprioceptive iconicity would only be available to the producer of the sign, but I am wondering now whether that is really true, since we know that we have 'mirror neurons' that are activated both when performing an action ourselves, as well as when witnessing others performing the same action.
 Proprioceptive iconicity is probably stronger in production, but may not necessarily be absent from perception, especially when perceiving a sign from a language that you use (not sure how it would work with a foreign language).
 In any case, it's an interesting open question for future research.